 Bunratty Castle and its lands were granted to various Plantation families, the last of whom was the Studdart family.
 They left the castle in 1804 (allowing it to fall into disrepair), to reside in the more comfortable and modern Bunratty House, which is open to the public in the grounds of the Folk Park.

-Bunratty was to return to its former splendor when Viscount Lord Gort purchased it in 1954.
+Bunratty returned to its former splendor when Viscount Lord Gort purchased it in 1954.
 The extensive restoration work began in 1945 with the help of the Office of Public Works, the Irish Tourist Board and Shannon Development.
-It was then opened to the public in 1960 as a National Monument and is open to visitors year round.
+It was then opened to the public in 1962 as a National Monument and is open to visitors year round.
 It is the most complete and authentically restored and furnished castle in Ireland.